Puppy Development Milestones: What To Expect

 Gradual Transition to Adult Diet

-Around 1 year of age, most puppies are ready for a gradual transition from puppy food to adult dog food.
+Around 1 year of age, most puppies are ready for a gradual transition from puppy food to adult .
 The transition should be done gradually over a span of a week or two to prevent any digestive upset.
 Adult dog food is formulated to meet the nutritional needs of mature dogs and should be chosen based on the individual dog's size, breed, and any specific dietary requirements.
 Consulting with a veterinarian or a canine nutritionist is recommended to ensure a smooth transition and proper adult nutrition.

 Adulthood Behavior